amida-tech/ADS/APIs/openFDA_API/README.md

 ## How to Use:
 1) [Go here to get an openFDA apiKey](https://open.fda.gov/apis/authentication/).
 - Note: The API_KEY confirmation email is commonly blocked by Amida's email firewall.
-If you don't receive your API_KEY within a couple minutes of requesting it, either reach out to IT or request an API_KEY with your personal email.
+If you don't receive your API_KEY within a couple minutes of requesting it, either reach out to IT or check your spam folder.
+2) Navigate inside of the `openFDA_API` folder & download `query_openfda.py` file
-2) Put your Condition's keyword CSV file in the `inputs` folder.
+3) Navigate to your condition's keyword file in Google Sheets and downlod the file as a CSV file.
 This file should follow the [Keyword Template](https://docs.google.com/spreadsheets/d/1_RapZeT2gHfZQERkFxnjQZEbvCiMd5hNdy9sqATFvNw/edit?gid=0#gid=0) structure.
+4) Put your Condition's keyword CSV file in the `inputs` folder.
-3) Update the API_KEY, CONDITION, and CSV_FILE_INPUT_NAME variables at the top of the script with the requested information.
+5) Update the API_KEY, CONDITION, and CSV_FILE_INPUT_NAME variables at the top of the script with the requested information.
-4) Run the script.
+6) Run the script.
 A new file will be generated in the `output` folder with title of the file built on the CONDITION variable + _NDC_codes.

 ## Understanding Results
 - A new Excel file will be created titled based on the CONDITION variable + _NDC_codes suffix.The outputted file will have the following columns: